Nerio Alessandri: Wellness

 Wellness is a lifestyle based on regular physical activity, balanced diet and a positive outlook, first defined by Nerio Alessandri in the early 90s.
 The concept of Wellness is founded on the ancient Roman maximum of mens sana in corpore sano (a healthy mind in a healthy body) and is a genuine alternative to the American concept of fitness.

 Fitness focuses on a small group of sports enthusiasts, whereas Wellness speaks to a much wider range of people who wish to improve their lifestyle.

 Wellness Foundation

-In 2003 the Wellness Foundation was established.
-This no profit association supports scientific research, health education and the promotion of a Wellness lifestyle.
-The Foundation operates with specific projects in the sphere of health, instruction, research, art and culture.

-The Foundation also promotes the Wellness Congress, an event for promoting and raising awareness of wellness issues.
+In 2003, the Wellness Foundation was established.
+This nonprofit association supports scientific research, health education and the promotion of a Wellness lifestyle.
+The foundation operates with specific projects in the sphere of health, instruction, research, art and culture.
+It also promotes the Wellness Congress, an event for promoting and raising awareness of wellness issues.